USC should do more to incite lasting change for sustainability - Daily Trojan

 The University of California system serves as a prime example: Seven out of nine UC universities received gold ratings and the other two received platinum ratings, despite having a significantly smaller budget and endowment compared to USC.
 For a University with an endowment of $5.9 billion — compared to the UC’s general endowment of $2.1 billion per school — USC’s efforts do not match up to its ample budget.

 Additionally, the STARS report reveals areas where the University can improve, such as waste management.
 The report not only indicates room for improvement but also demonstrates USC’s lack of transparency toward other environmental issues.
-Besides multi-stream waste bins, for example, the University does not reveal where its trash ends up, how it recycles waste and how the dining halls deal with leftover food scraps.

 More importantly, USC has done little to encourage its student body to partake in sustainable practices, which becomes apparent when considering the heavy amounts of litter scattered across the campus after game day tailgates.
 Just because the University hires employees to clean the campus does not take away from the discouraging fact that many Trojans display apathetic behavior toward environmental issues.

-Note: Correction: A previous version of this article misstated that the University does not disclose trash and recycling protocols.
-The information has since been removed.
-The Daily Trojan regrets these errors